Dec 06, 2025

 Admission Criteria

-Current UB students seeking admission to the Environmental Science BS will be added to the major upon request by completing the College of Arts and Sciences Major/Minor Change Request Form.
+Current UB students seeking admission to the Environmental Science BS will be added to the major upon request by completing the Undergraduate Major/Minor Change Request Form.

 Major Requirements